Emotions 101

 5. Seeking Help

 Sometimes emotions can feel too intense to manage on your own.
-Seeking help from a therapist, especially one trained in approaches like Accelerated Experiential Dynamic Psychotherapy (AEDP), can provide you with the tools to process emotions constructively.
+Seeking help from a friend or therapist who won't judge your feelings can provide you with the tools to process emotions constructively.

 Conclusion